HardRope/-library-parser/README.md

 3. `images` - books covers in `jpg` format.

-For better working, programm check book's availability, and miss unused id's.
+For better working, program check book's availability, and miss unused id's.

 In case of connection problem, it's stop parsing and tries to reconnect for current book page every 60 secs.